openshift/insights-operator/docs/arch.md

 Effects of:
 - `requests`: These are checked when the pod is scheduled so to make sure that the place where it's going to be deployed has enough capacity to run it.
 - CPU `limit`: Slows down the work that the operator does, but as long as we are fast enough to not cause timeouts in network communication then we are fine.
 - Memory `limit`: If the memory usage of the pod exceeds the limit, the pod is killed without mercy and restarted.
-There is no easy way to notice from the operator's side that this happened, so we should tread carefully here.
+There is no easy way to notice this from the operator's side that this happened, so we should tread carefully here.

-Both `requests` and `limits` were based on tests where we tried to starve the operator and some statistics based on the metadata.
+Both `requests` and `limits` were based on tests where we tried to starve the operator and some statistics based on the [metadata](https://github.com/openshift/insights-operator/tree/master/docs/insights-archive-sample/insights-operator/gathers.json).

 >Currently the memory usage `limit` is very generous because we found that there are few clusters that have very excessive memory usage.(~500 Mi)
 We identified a potential cause and are making steps to solve it also we plan to get further metadata so we can set a more reasonable limit in the future.